 Naturally, this gives rise to certain questions.
 Namely, what causes the cycle of day and night, and why don’t all places on the planet experience the same patterns?
-As with many other seasonal experiences, the answer lies within the fact that the Earth rotates on its axis, and the fact that this axis is tilted.
+As with many other seasonal experiences, the answer has to do with two facts: One, the Earth rotates on its axis as it orbits the Sun.
+And two, the fact that Earth’s axis is tilted.

 Earth’s rotation occurs from west to east, which is why the Sun always appears to be rising on the eastern horizon and setting on the western.
 If you could view the Earth from above, looking down at the northern polar region, the planet would appear to be rotating counter-clockwise.
 However, viewed from the southern polar region, it appears to be rotating clockwise.